-You’re hearing this as you drive far faster than you know it’s wise to go—in circles—on a raceway covered with water—soapy water.
+You’re hearing this as you drive far faster than you know it’s wise to go—in circles—on a rubber raceway covered with water—soapy water.
 And the professional instructor in your passenger seat wants to pull the hand brake.

 What the hell.
 “Sure.”

 The car of course tails out, which is the point of the exercise: he wants to see what you do about that.

 How did I get into such a preposterous situation?

 Well, I wrote this story about a Giraffe Hero who had come up with a clever and compassionate solution to the problem of elderly drivers who are still at the wheel when their faculties have declined past the point of safety.
 She’s set up services in several cities that provide rides to elders so they aren’t trapped in their homes and can move about to do the things they need to do in the world without endangering the rest of the populace.

 One of the people who read the story was a highly trained driver who responded with the thought that many elders could continue to drive safely if they just had some training from people like him.
 And indeed he found someone like him who was running a training not far from my home.

 Officially an elder myself, I live deep in a forest where I do not want to be stuck without wheels—ever—so I had a personal interest as well as a professional one.
 What was taught in such a training?
 Could it really keep oldsters at the wheel safely?
 Could it keep me at the wheel for the next couple of decades?
 I signed up.

 Between then and my flooring it on the raceway, I’d tried to talk any number of friends and relatives into coming along.
 No sale.
 I am therefore on my own here, with the other trainees seeming to be 40 tops, and only two of them women.
 Most of them look like the 20-somethings who go to sports bars on singles night.